Abdul-Rafea/Abdul-Rafea/README.md

 **`⚙️Full Stack Dev (web + mobile)`**
 **`📍Lahore, Pakistan`**

 I am a Full Stack Developer making modern web and mobile applications.
-The projects here are all build from scratch, from planning to designing to code to solving real-life problems.
+The projects here are all built from scratch, from planning to designing to code to solving real-life problems.
 Currently I am doing my baachelors degree from COMSATS University Lahore.

 ---